ronaldbosma/blog/content/blog/replace-placholders-in-string-with-bicep-function/index.md

 draft: true
 ---

-When you have a string value in Bicep with multiple placeholders that you want to replace.
-It can be tricky to find a good way to do this.
-In this blog post, I will show you how you can replace placeholders in a string with a couple of user-defined functions.
+When you have a string value in Bicep with multiple placeholders that you want to replace, it can be tricky to find a good way to do this.
+In this blog post, I will show you how you can replace placeholders in a string with a couple of [user-defined functions](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/user-defined-functions).

-Normally in Bicep, you would use string interpolation to set environment specific values in a resource.
-In some cases I find it useful to store certain data in a separate text file and use one of the [file functions](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/bicep-functions#file-functions) to read the content of the file and use it in Bicep.
-For example, I do this when deploying an Azure workbook like I explained in one of my previous blog posts.
-See [Deploy Azure Workbook and App Insights Function](/blog/2023/03/10/deploy-azure-workbook-and-app-insights-function/).
-In such a case, I add placeholders to the input file in a certain format and replace them with the actual values before deploying the resource.
+Normally in Bicep, you would use string interpolation to set environment-specific values in a resource.
+In some cases, I find it useful to store certain data in a separate text file and use one of the [file functions](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/bicep-functions#file-functions) to read the content of the file and use it in Bicep.
+For example, I do this when deploying an Azure workbook, as I explained in one of my previous blog posts: [Deploy Azure Workbook and App Insights Function](/blog/2023/03/10/deploy-azure-workbook-and-app-insights-function/).
+In such a case, I add placeholders to the input file in a specific format and replace them with the actual values before deploying the resource.

 For example, if we have the following input string, where a placeholder is defined with the format `$(placeholder)`: